longndt/unity-2d-course/readme.md

 ## Course Overview

 This course teaches 2D game development with Unity from the ground up.
-Perfect for beginners with web/mobile development experience who want to learn game development.
+Perfect for beginners with web development experience who want to learn game development.

 **Format**: Light theory, hands-on practice, and project-based learning